For as many as are led by the Spirit of God, these are sons of God. romans 8:14

-We are in that tricky phase of parenting older (adult, even) children, which includes navigating relationships.
-Over christmas break, that meant my daughter spent a few days with her boyfriend's family, and then he spent a few days here with us before they both headed back to college for the term.
-Now the boyfriend is kind-hearted and gracious, seamlessly fitting into our family, and we enjoy having him here.
-On top of that, his family is a thousand or so miles away and I'm glad to offer him a break from the campus.
+It doesn’t seem so long ago that we entered that tricky phase of parenting older (adult, even) children, which includes navigating relationships.
+One Christmas break a few years back, that meant my daughter spent a few days with her boyfriend’s family, and then he spent a few days with us before they both headed back to college for the term.
+Now, her boyfriend was kind-hearted and gracious, seamlessly fitting into our family, and we enjoyed having him here.
+On top of that, his family is a thousand or so miles away, and we were glad to offer him a break from the campus.

 But what if we invited Curtis to our home but then totally ignored him?